googlearchive/notational_velocity.dart/test/manual_tests.md

 * 'About app' note is the only note in the list, and it's selected
 * Edit box has focus, with content of 'About app' note

+### 002 - open existing note by searching partial title - *failing, issue #27*

+__Actions__

+* In search box, type first part of existing note title 'about n'
+    * Should see only 'About Notational Velocity' in list, selected
+* Hit 'return'
+    * 'About Notational Velocity' item is open in editor